kangbeenlee/bts_scout_mini/README.md

 ## 1. Introduction of Function Package

 ```
+├── scout_base
-├── scout_control
+├── scout_bringup
-├── scout_description
+├── scout_msgs
-└── scout_gazebo_sim
+└── ugv_gazebo_sim
 ```

-​	scout_gazebo_sim：The folder is gazebo simulation function package
+*	scout_base：The folder is scout mini odometry package

-​	scout_control: The folder is simulation controller function package
+*	scout_bringup: The folder is a gmapping_slam and navigation package

-​	scout_description: The folder is the function package of model file
+* scout_msgs: The folder is a package of scout messages

+* ugv_gazebo_sim: The folder is gazebo simulation package

 ## 2. Environment